Pinecast/legal/PRIVACY.md

 ### The content you create

-If you create a podcast on Pinecast, your show's name or brand will not be used without your consent.
+If you create a podcast on Pinecast, your show's name, assets, and branding will not be used without your consent.

 ### Information about children younger than 13 years old